Index

 Distance Education Requirements

-This is an on on-line - distance educational course.
+This is an on on-line - distance educational (DE) course.

 The weekly Canvas announcement will concisely summarize what you need to complete each week.
 The assignment page provides a detailed course guide.
 Work on all assignments one at a time, in the order they are listed.
-At the start of the course both an assignment page link and the weekly welcome announcement will be sent to your Saddleback e-mail address.
+At the start of the course weekly welcome announcement will be sent to your Saddleback e-mail address.
 For a due date summary of the entire course consult the schedule.

 Regular effective contact between the Professor and student is required for success.
 This class we will have weekly videos, web-casts and frequent emails (several per week), will post threaded discussion on important e-mails.
 In the past students seem to prefer the email communication over discussion board.
 The assignment page is very detailed on purpose it specifically address many of the questions raised in the past.
-When required actual phone calls will be made.
-Note both the IMC lab bgs248 and instructor offer in-person help.
-In addition to in-person help we have 24/7 access to web-casting software.
-With web-casting software instructor/student can share screen and provides VOIP (Voice over IP - Internet) interactive connections.
+When required actual phone calls will be made. and instructor does offer in-person help.
+In addition to in-person help we have 24/7 access to webcasting software.
+With webcasting software instructor/student can share screen and provides VOIP (Voice over IP - Internet) interactive connections.

 Netiquette